Contract for Hire Agreement: Everything You Need to Know

 There are some advantages to this type of agreement, particularly for businesses.
 Most contractors who create work for a business might assume that it is theirs.
 However, with this agreement in place, the contractor will understand that he or she has no legal ownership rights to the work that is created for the business.
 This is important because you might not want the independent contractor to take the work created to another business who might utilize it, especially if that other company is a competitor.

 If you need help learning more about a contract for hire agreement, or if you need legal help drafting such an agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.